New package to support and enforce self-isolation

 You will not be eligible for this scheme if you:

-- are no longer required to self-isolate i.e. your period of self-isolation ended before the scheme was launched on 28 September 2020;
+- are no longer required to self-isolate, that is to say if your period of self-isolation ended before the scheme was launched on 28 September 2020

 When will this come into force?

 The scheme comes in to force from 12 October 2020 and ends on 31 January 2021.